 The College provides current and accurate information on tuition, fees, and expenses, including the cost of textbooks and instructional materials so that students and prospective students are informed about the total cost of education.
-Cost information can be found on the College website and in our college catalog.
+Cost information can be found on the College website and in our college catalog (page 28).
+(I.C.6-1, I.C.6-2, I.C.6-3, I.C.6-4)